rust-lang/book/2018-edition/src/ch19-00-advanced-features.md

 * Advanced types: more about the newtype pattern, type aliases, the never type, and dynamically sized types
 * Advanced functions and closures: function pointers and returning closures
+* Macros: ways to define code that defines more code at compile time

 It’s a panoply of Rust features with something for everyone!
 Let’s dive in!